google/or-tools/ortools/sat/doc/reference.md

 Internally, it ensures that is_present implies start + size == end.

-Args:
+**Args:**

-  start: The start of the interval.
-It can be an integer value, or an
+- *start*: The start of the interval.
+It can be an integer value, or an integer variable.
-    integer variable.
-  size: The size of the interval.
-It can be an integer value, or an integer
+- *size*: The size of the interval.
+It can be an integer value, or an integer variable.
-    variable.
-  end: The end of the interval.
-It can be an integer value, or an integer
+- *end*: The end of the interval.
+It can be an integer value, or an integer variable.
-    variable.
-  is_present: A literal that indicates if the interval is active or not.
-A
-    inactive interval is simply ignored by all constraints.
+- *is_present*: A literal that indicates if the interval is active or not.
+A inactive interval is simply ignored by all constraints.
-  name: The name of the interval variable.
+- *name*: The name of the interval variable.

-Returns:
+**Returns:**
   An IntervalVar object.

 ### AddNoOverlap